Welcome to the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) in Chemical and Radiation Threats and Hazards.

 This HPRU brings together the expertise in epidemiology, biology, chemistry, toxicology, statistics and ‘omics’ technologies, from four leading UK research partners to produce the scientific evidence needed to support the effective protection of the population from chemical and radiation risks.

-For the latest news and other media items related to the NIHR HPRUs in Environmental Exposures and Health and in Chemical and Radiation Threats and Hazards and the MRC Centre for Environment and Health please visit the following websites.
+For information on the research programmes and latest news for the NIHR HPRU in Environmental Exposures and Health and on the MRC Centre for Environment and Health please follow the links to their websites.